NBKRedSpy/CardSurvival-DefaultBlueprintTab/README.md

 Delete the ```DefaultBluePrintTab.dll``` from the ```<Steam Directory>\steamapps\common\Card Survival Tropical Island\BepInEx\plugins``` directory.
 # Compatibility
 Safe to add and remove from existing saves.

+# Change Log

+## 1.1.0
+* Changed to only select the Research Sub Tab if it was previously selected.
+Makes creating batch recipes easier.
+* Added AlwaysStartWithResearchTab option.